HireAbo/awesome-interview-questions-5000-jobs/Veterinary Medicine/Veterinary Research/Conservation Biologist.md

 Welcome to the Conservation Biologist Interview Preparation !
 This resource is designed to help you ace your Conservation Biologist interviews with confidence.

+Veterinary Medicine is a specialized field that focuses on the health and well-being of animals.
+It encompasses various aspects such as preventive care, diagnosis, treatment, and surgery for animals of all species.
+Within this field, Veterinary Research plays a crucial role in advancing animal health and welfare.
+This branch of veterinary medicine involves conducting scientific studies, clinical trials, and experiments to develop new treatments, vaccines, and diagnostic tools for animals.
+Additionally, Veterinary Research also plays a vital role in Conservation Biology.
+Conservation Biologists work to protect and preserve endangered species and their habitats, using their veterinary expertise to study and monitor the health of these animals in their natural environments.

 ## 🚀 Overview

 Whether you're a seasoned Conservation Biologist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Conservation Biologist interviews to help you prepare and succeed.